elexis/elexis-server/README.md

 # Elexis-Server [![License](http://img.shields.io/badge/license-EPL-blue.svg)](http://www.eclipse.org/legal/epl-v10.html) [![build status](https://gitlab.medelexis.ch/elexis/elexis-server/badges/master/build.svg)](https://gitlab.medelexis.ch/elexis/elexis-server/commits/master)
 Elexis for server operation

-The Elexis server implements a part of the SMART specification.
+The Elexis server (ES) implements a part of the SMART specification.
 Please consult [SMART: Tech Stack for HealthApps](http://docs.smarthealthit.org/) and  [HL7-FHIR wiki](http://wiki.hl7.org/index.php?title=FHIR) for further details.

+## BREAKING CHANGES

+As of current development or ES 1.8, suport for the following services/components is removed:

+* ES will not provide HTTPS services
+* OpenID is not integrated in ES anymore
+* Only product builds for linux x86_64 are made

+If you want to operate ES standalone with authentication/authorization support, [Elexis-Environment](https://github.com/elexis/elexis-environment) is your solution.

 ## Build